ssrome/100-days-of-code/log.md

 **Today's Progress:** Working the breakpoints for some of the React components I’ve started on my one of personal projects https://twitter.com/saromsaweb/status/1094373498112356355

 **Thoughts:** With a lot more time today than usual, I decided to take a different course of action in the way I had done one of my components and the CSS in general.

+### Day 70: February 10, 2019

+**Today's Progress:** Continued personal React project https://twitter.com/saromsaweb/status/1094694242591608833

+**Thoughts:** Hit a couple of stumbling blocks that made me question why I've decided to do this project in React.
+The lack of confidence has made me question my choice, which I'm sure I'll move past.